dromara/sureness/docs/sample-bootstrap.md

 - Based on `springboot`
 - Load data from default dataSource - `sureness.yml`
 - Use default sureness config
-- Use default `jwt,basic auth,digest auth` to authenticate and authorize
+- Use default `JWT, Basic Auth, Digest auth` to authenticate and authorize
 - Project's protected entrance is `SurenessFilterExample`
 - Suggest use postman to test, test case is in `sample-bootstrap-postman.json`, user can load it in postman